KristofferC/NearestNeighbors.jl/README.md

 ## Creating a tree

 The abstract tree type that the trees in this package is a subtype of is called a `NNTree`.
-A `NNTree` is created by the signature:
+A `NNTree` is created by the function:
 ```jl
 NNTree(data, metric; leafsize, reorder)
 ```